SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2

 What happens during the six-year lease period?

 You will not pay monthly lease payments.
 You will use your solar system normally and benefit from lower utility bills.
-The only difference is that you will technically not own the system until the end of the six-year period.
+The only difference is that the system is considered a lease system until ownership is transferred.

 Why is this new arrangement being offered now?